Frequently Asked Questions

 An accusation is typically based on a criminal conviction stemming from

-an alcohol or drug related offense.
+drug related offense.
 Examples include

 possession of drugs, under the influence controlled substances, and possession of drug paraphernalia.
 Any